gomods/athens/README.md

 There is currently an experimental public proxy, and we have plans to host a more stable public proxy with more guarantees.
 We also have a community of folks using Athens inside their organizations as an internal proxy.
 In either deployment, developers set their `GOPROXY` environment variable to point to the Athens proxy of their choice.
 At that point, `go get`, `go build`, and `go build`s will use the proxy to download dependencies as necessary.

 Athens proxies are highly configurable, so they can work for lots of different deployments.
-For example, proxies support a wide variety of storage drivers like cloud blob storage systems, cloud CDNs, shared disk, and even in-memory.
+For example, proxies support a wide variety of storage drivers like cloud blob storage systems, content distribution networks (CDNs), shared disk, and even in-memory.

 # Development